DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

-Students will learn design thinking techniques to enhance creative analysis and problem solving.
-Students will directly apply what they have learned to a variety of human centered design challenges.
-Students will innovate, prototype, and test designs that address real-word problems with real-world constraints and the limitations of technology.
+Learn design thinking techniques to enhance creative analysis and problem solving.
+Directly apply those techniques to a variety of human centered design challenges.
+Innovate, prototype, and test designs that address real-word problems with real-world constraints and the limitations of technology.
 Projects range from ways to improve everyday situations to community issues.

 DS 355 — HISTORY OF FASHION, 1400-PRESENT